redis/redis-doc/commands/function-load.md

-The command's gets a single mandatory parameter which is the source code that implements the library.
+The command gets a single mandatory parameter which is the source code that implements the library.

 The library payload must start with Shebang (`#!`) statement that provides metadata about the library (like the engine to use and the library name).

 Shebang format: `#!<engine name> name=<library name>`.